curious-lynx-studio/Versteckt/README.md

 # Versteckt-The-Game
-Hide'n'Seek game with JS -> Electron + Websocket Multiplayer.
+Hide'n'Seek game with JS -> Websocket Multiplayer.
 Just some Project to learn more about the technology.

 [![](https://static.itch.io/images/badge.svg)](https://valplusplusle.itch.io/versteckt-the-game)